01 Oct 20

 It was to this safe place that this iconic relic was relocated within isolated Christian territory, and it has been worshipped there since its arrival.
 Along with Jerusalem, Rome and Santiago de Compostela, the monastery of Saint Toribio De Liébana has long been a site of pilgrimage and an important place for pilgrims to include on their way to Santiago.

 I found myself very close to the monastery when I was in the historical and picturesque village of Potes, known for its maze of medieval streets and bridges over the river.
 It is now somewhat of an epicentre for hikers and tourists alike.
 Two kilometres south of Potes and half hidden within the folds of the mountains is the monastery of Saint Toribio De Liébana – a place where Benedictine monks chose to seclude themselves from the rest of the world at the beginning of the Christian era.
-(A visit to the monastery is not included in our RAW Travel itineraries; however, you can reach it by 3 days walking from the Camino del Norte).

 I arrived at the monastery of Saint Toribio De Liébana around 10.30am and I took a moment to reflect on and admire the pilgrims before me who had made this journey by foot.
 At the information desk there was limited information available in English.
 I was shown around the monastery and the grounds with its many hermitages and then led to the church.
 Mass was at 11am; I was told I must attend.